verySmolBrain/random-penguin-facts/README.md

 to `defineConfig()` in vite.config.ts.

 Note that from my experience with it so far, Vite reacts poorly to Emscripten generated CommonJS files.
 I haven't been able to figure a way to export Emscripten as CommonJS and be able to import it into a component because it complains and I end up having to just change it to an ES6 import.
 Especially true if pthreads is enabled and it generates a web worker.js file.
-An alternative is to try out WebPack or another bundler but from what I've read and tried, Vite has the best developer experience so far.
+An alternative is to try out WebPack or another bundler but so far I've found Vite to have a really good developer experience so I'm sticking with that.

 I've also setup a few scripts in `package.json` that essentially call nested npm scripts in ./backend and ./frontend that can build + test an environment.
 What I've learnt is to separate the commands as much as possible since .json doesn't let you do new lines and use `prefix-path` instead of cd since it's a lot cleaner.